Jetroid/jetroid.github.io/_posts/2016-07-30-meeting-dr-jekyll.md

 using <span class="nobr">{% raw %}{% include {{ style_include }}.css %}{% endraw %}</span>.

-![Custom syle include to set the background on my blog](/assets/images/jekyll-custom-style-include.png)
+![Custom syle include to set the background on my blog](/assets/images/jekyll-custom-style-include.png) *Custom syle include to set the background on my blog*

 I can then use variables in the yaml front matter to specify the actual picture to be used in the included snippet.